 Other helpful products include:

 Our goal at standard stores is to help your organization become certified to ISO 9001.
-We are here to provide you with the knowledge and help you need to make this process as smooth as possible and to prepare you for your audit.
+We are here to provide you with the knowledge and help you make this process as smooth as possible as you prepare you for your audit.